by John Derrick, CFA

 We all know that it will take many hours of study to prepare for and pass the exam.
-Everyone has their own approach to studying when pursuing the CFA credential.
-As for me, I developed a routine of studying for the exam largely on the weekends; I found my retention either studying before or after work was not as effective.
-The biggest piece of advice I have for test-takers would be a focused work ethic toward the exam.
-By that, I mean maximizing your studying efforts by studying when you are really in the “zone”.
-I had a specific location at the local university library where I would go to study.
-This helped me block out all the distractors.
+Everyone has their approach to studying when pursuing the CFA credential.
+As for me, I developed a routine of studying for the exam mainly on the weekends; I found my retention studying before or after work was not as effective.
+The most significant piece of advice I have for test-takers would be a focused work ethic toward the exam.
+By that, I mean maximizing your studying efforts by studying when you are really in the “zone.”
+I had a specific location at the local university library, where I would go to study.
+This routine helped me block out all the distractors.

 How Did the CFA Help You Get Into Investment Management?

-The department where I worked didn’t exactly embrace my pursuit of the CFA charter since I didn’t need it for my job at the time.
+The department where I worked didn’t exactly embrace my pursuit of the CFA charter since I didn’t need it for my job then.
 So, naturally, by pursuing this designation, I was implying that I would be moving on once I attained it, which hindered advancement.
-Also, my success didn’t interest the investment management group at this organization because I didn’t fit their prototype profile—didn’t go to the “right school,” etc. That forced me to look elsewhere and, fortunately, I found a firm that took a chance on me, mainly because of the CFA designation.
+Also, my success didn’t interest the investment management group at this organization because I didn’t fit their prototype profile—didn’t go to the “right school,” etc. That forced me to look elsewhere, and, fortunately, I found a firm that took a chance on me, mainly because of the CFA designation.

 Why Do You Choose to Write Content Now?
 Why Is Teaching Students Your Passion?

-When I took the exam, it was largely an exercise in sloughing through textbooks and figuring things out for yourself.
-Over time, my passion has evolved into wanting to help the next generation of students pursue the CFA charter using a better, more efficient way to navigate this difficult exam.
+When I took the exam, it was primarily an exercise in sloughing through textbooks and figuring things out for yourself.
+Over time, my passion has evolved into wanting to help the next generation of students pursue the CFA charter using a better, more efficient way to navigate this challenging exam.
 I believe UWorld offers the best platform to make this happen.